LeonardoGaldino/SnakeArena/README.md

 Project for PLC disciplie (if686).
 It's a snake game (not yet) with several levels and a "BOT".
 The BOT is a snake that will compete for the food with the player.
-If snake collides with another snake, the bigger wins.
+If snake collides with another snake, the largest snake wins.

 ## Table of Contents